PLOS/ambraproject/Quickstart-Guide.md

 Go to `http://localhost:<PORT>` to view the root page for each application.

 1. Rhino: Swagger API interface
-2. CRepo: Swagger API interface
+2. Content Repo: Swagger API interface
 3. Wombat: Debug or root page

 ## Ingesting an article